psfalak/Predicting-Recipe-Ratings/README.md

 ## Fairness Analysis

 Now that we have our final model trained and optimized, let's perform a fairness analysis test.
 To do so, we will try to determine if the model performs worse in a group X than it does for group Y. That being said, we think it would be worthwhile to conduct a fairness analysis on healthy and non-healthy groups, using the difference in RMSE ('healthy' - 'unhealthy') as the test statistic .
-More specifically, we can divide our data into group X(recipes with less than or equal to 1000 calories) and group Y(recipes greate than 1000 calories) in order to perform a hypothesis test:
+More specifically, we can divide our data into group X(recipes with less than or equal to 1000 calories) and group Y (recipes greate than 1000 calories) in order to perform a hypothesis test:

 **Null Hypothesis:** Our model is fair.
 The RMSE for healthy and unhealthy recipes are roughly the same, and any differences are due to random chance.

 **Alternative Hypothesis:** Our model is unfair.
 The RMSE for unhealthy recipes is higher than the RMSE for healthier recipes.

+We calculated our observed difference to be around -.0598.

+<iframe src="assets/fairness_healthy.html" width=800 height=600 frameBorder=0></iframe>

-After calculating our observed difference to be around -.0598, we ran a permutation test by shuffling our predictions around to simulate under the null hypothesis.
+We then ran a permutation test by shuffling our predictions around to simulate under the null hypothesis.

+<iframe src="assets/p_val.html" width=800 height=600 frameBorder=0></iframe>

 After running the permutation test, we got a p-value of 1.0, stating that we should fail to reject our null hypothesis and there isn't clear evidence from this specific test that our model is unfair.